-In the south of South Carolina and the north of Georgia, mustard is king.
-These barbecue sauces never contain tomato and have the savory heat of mustard over the tangy taste of vinegar.
-This mustard barbecue sauce gets an extra kick from balsamic vinegar which not only adds flavor but also gives this sauce its unique color.
+In the southern part of South Carolina and the north of Georgia, mustard is king.
+These barbecue sauces never contain tomato.
+Here, there's an extra kick thanks to the balsamic vinegar, which adds flavor and also gives this sauce its unique color.

 07 of 09

-There are no rules for barbecue sauce when it comes to pulled pork.
-This sauce recipe is specifically designed to be put in a bottle and placed on the table when you are serving pulled pork.
-This best odds pulled pork table sauce is a general pulled pork sauce that relies on vinegar, tomato, and mustard to give your pulled pork the best odds of being great.
+This sauce recipe is specifically designed to be put in a bottle and placed on the table when you're serving pulled pork.
+Our best odds pulled pork table sauce is a general pulled pork sauce that relies on vinegar, tomato, and mustard to enhance the smoky flavors of your pulled pork and moisten the meat to make a juicy sandwich.

 08 of 09

 This classic sauce uses ketchup as the base and then a good dose of vinegar to give it a proper tang.
 Add to that a little sweet in the form of sugar, and a little heat from Tabasco, cayenne, and paprika, and you've got a wonderful thick and silky sauce that goes great on anything.

 Simmer for 10 minutes and use it on pulled pork, beef, or as a general table sauce for your BBQ.

 Keeps in the fridge for up to 5 days.Continue to 9 of 9 below.